 No individual lessons, all scholarship holders were always present to follow the playing of their colleagues.
 Kempff led the courses until 1982, and it was his express wish to continue offering them after his death.

 Wilhelm Kempff died in Positano in 1991.
 Gerhard Oppitz continued his role from 1992 to 1995, followed by John O'Conor until 2011.
 Bernd Goetzke led the masterclasses from 2013 to 2016 and was succeeded by Jan G. Jiracek von Arnim from 2017 to 2023.
-In 2024, Louis Lortie will be responsible for the Beethoven masterclass.
+In 2024, Louis Lortie was responsible for the Beethoven masterclass.

 show moreshow less